PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 nix run
 ```

+{{ tip(tip="If you got error that `flake.nix` cannot be found, then it is because all files belonging to the flake must be tracked in git repository.") }}

+{{ tip(tip="Sometimes it can happen that neovim's master branch is too fresh, and nix fails to build it.
+In this case you can temporaly point neovim input to the `stable` tag.
+Change the url to `github:neovim/neovim/stable?dir=contrib`.") }}

 If all goes well, you should be welcomed with the neovim welcome message and the
 version should be the most up-to-date one from the master branch.